parameowia/parameowia/README.md

   i like following people who share my interests and cool accounts teehee

-  most of the time i’m busy and prety much exhausted, but i try my best to play with my silly family… they make me feel happy
+  most of the time i’m busy and pretty much exhausted, but i try my best to play with my silly family… they make me feel happy

 i literally spent 5 hours making this just to realize it was completely corrupted and i had to remake it all over again ok.